-We determined that the amended debt agreements were classified as troubled debt restructurings or modifications accounted for as extinguishments, however since the note holders were also preferred stockholders the gain or loss was reflected as a component of stockholders equity.
-The warrants issued by us in connection with the June 6, 2014 debt and amended debt issuance have been classified as a liability instrument, since there is a variable component to the number of shares, the class of shares and the strike price depending upon our future financing transactions.
+The Company determined that the amended debt agreements were classified as troubled debt restructurings or modifications accounted for as extinguishments, however since the note holders were also preferred stockholders the gain or loss was reflected as a component of stockholders equity.
+The warrants issued by the Company in connection with the June 6, 2014 debt and amended debt issuance have been classified as a liability instrument, since there is a variable component to the number of shares, the class of shares and the strike price depending upon future financing transactions of the Company.

-We determined the fair value of the warrants issued on June 6, 2014 and July 17, 2014 was approximately \$1,364,000, based upon the following assumptions:
+The Company determined the fair value of the warrants issued on June 6, 2014 and July 17, 2014 was approximately \$1,364,000, based upon the following assumptions:

 - The number of warrants to be issued and the exercise price will be determined based upon future events, including potential sale, liquidation or IPO transactions as described above.
-We utilized a probability weighting of potential outcomes to estimate the number of warrants issuable, the type of underlying security, and the exercise price and then a Black Scholes model to compute the estimated value of the warrant under each assumption.
+The Company utilized a probability weighting of potential outcomes to estimate the number of warrants issuable, the type of underlying security, and the exercise price and then a Black Scholes model to compute the estimated value of the warrant under each assumption.

 - Volatility 70%

 - Term 0.5 years for an IPO scenario; 5 years for an M&A or liquidation scenario

 - Dividends 0%

-- Discount rate - 0.6 - 1.6%
+- Discount rate 0.6 1.6%

-We determined the fair value of the warrants issued on December 19, 2014 was approximately \$34,000, based upon the following assumptions:
+The Company determined the fair value of the warrants issued on December 19, 2014 was approximately \$34,000, based upon the following assumptions:

 - The number of warrants to be issued and the strike price will be determined based upon future events, including potential sale, liquidation or IPO transactions as described above.
-We utilized a probability weighting of potential outcomes to estimate the number of warrants issuable, the type of underlying security, and the exercise price.
+The Company utilized a probability weighting of potential outcomes to estimate the number of warrants issuable, the type of underlying security, and the exercise price.

 - Volatility 55%

 - Term 0.25 years for an IPO scenario; 4.5 years for an M&A or liquidation scenario

 - Dividends 0%

 - Discount rate 0.6 1.74%

-We recorded any changes in the fair value of the warrants in the statement of operations at each reporting period.
+The Company recorded any changes in the fair value of the warrants in the statement of operations at each reporting period.
 At December 31, 2014, the 2014 Notes and the amended and restated notes (2013 and 2012 Notes) had a carrying value of \$3.2 million and a face value of \$3.4 million.